jakeread/tinynets/README.md

 ## Buffer Depth Updates
 Send buffer depth on all ports every q seconds, and every time a packet leaves or arrives

+## Announcements
+New arrivals to network do not announce, they simply begin transmitting.
+Their addresses are recoreded in surrounding switches' tables on their first packet-out.

+## Withdrawals
+Buffer Depth Updates are Periodic as well as event-based (on buffer-depth change).
+When no BDU is heard within a 250ms (or other setting) window, the node is considered withdrawn.

 # Hardware